dimitri-mar/SchellingBoardAR/README.md

 ## Database

-A database handle the matches and the data persistence.
+A database handles the matches and the data persistence.
-To initialize ths schema you can run the following command
+To initialize the schema you can run the following command

 ```bash
 cd DataApp